-The Group's engagement team performed all audit procedures, with the exception of the audit of MobilityOne Sdn Bhd, M1 Pay Sdn Bhd, One Tranzact Sdn Bhd, OneShop Retail Sdn Bhd, M1 Merchant Sdn Bhd, M-One Tech Limited and M1 AP Sdn Bhd which were performed by a component auditor in Malaysia.
+The Group's engagement team performed all audit procedures, with the exception of the audit of MobilityOne Sdn Bhd, M1 Pay Sdn Bhd, One Tranzact Sdn Bhd, OneShop Retail Sdn Bhd, M1 Merchant Sdn Bhd and M1 AP Sdn Bhd which were performed by a component auditor in Malaysia.

 Our involvement in the work of the component auditor in Malaysia included regular communication with a formal meeting arranged following the performance of the procedures.
-A review of the working papers was undertaken in the United Kingdom.
+A review of the working papers was undertaken in the United Kingdom and we visited the offices of both the Malaysian component auditor and client.